loomio/loomio-docs/user_manual/src/groups/membership/index.md

 - **Tip**: Copy email addresses from a column in a Google or Excel spreadsheet, and paste into the invitation box.

-When you submit the form (ie, click **Send**) an email will be sent to each of the email addresses you supplied, containing a unique invitation link that can only be used once.
+When you click **Invite**) an email will be sent to each of the email addresses you supplied, containing a unique invitation link that can only be used once.
 This email will be sent in your current language.

 ### Invite people to Subgroups